 Here are the best options for eating Gluten-Free at Oracle Park (formerly AT&T Park) - home of the San Francisco Giants!
 Oracle offers lots of gluten-free options, plus a number of dairy free and vegetarian options too.
 Deliciousness for everyone in the city by the bay!

-- Hearth Table in Giants Garden*: this 100% no gluten-ingredients used restaurant within the park features GF flatbreads, a sausage sandwich on a GF roll, gluten-free and gluten-removed beers, and a killer strawberry-bourbon smash cocktail.
+- Hearth Table in Giants Garden* section 145: this 100% no gluten-ingredients used restaurant within the park features GF flatbreads, a sausage sandwich or an all-beef hot dog on a GF roll, salads, gluten-free and gluten-removed beer.

-- Budweiser Brew Pub, section 112: the beer & hot dog stand just behind section 112 offers giant hot dogs in GF buns that are prepared and individually wrapped in a separate area, and gluten-free beer.
+- Great House of Brews, sections 114 + 319: the beer & hot dog stand just behind section 114 offers giant hot dogs in GF buns that are prepared and individually wrapped in a separate area, and gluten-free beer.
 Since the self-serve condiments at Oracle Park are in pump dispensers, you're good to go there too!

 - Ghirardelli Ice Cream and Hot Chocolate: visit the Ghirardelli stand or grab a hot chocolate from a vendor in the aisles, both options are gluten-free.

-- From the vendors: Kettle Potato Chips, Fresh Lemonade, Peanuts, Sunflower Seeds & Cracker Jacks (which are GF, but not processed on a dedicated line.)
+- From the vendors: Kettle Potato Chips, Fresh Lemonade, Peanuts, Sunflower Seeds & Fresh-popped Popcorn.

 Enjoy the eats - and enjoy the game!